MileyWright/Sprint-Challenge-Authenication-Testing/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions are used to allow a server to store info about a client.
+It can hold authenication info so theres no need to re-enter credentials on every new request the clients makes to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt hashes out the password and implements salting both manually and automatically.

 - [ ] What does bcrypt do to slow down attackers?

+    In order to slow down attackers it adds time to the security algorithm to produce a key derivation function.

 - [ ] What are the three parts of the JSON Web Token?

+    Header, Payload, Signature

 ## Minimum Viable Product